Caitlin-cooling/react-chitter-frontend/README.md

 # Chitter Frontend
-We are going to write a small Twitter clone that will allow the users to post messages to a public stream.

-The scenario is similar to the Chitter Challenge, except someone has already built a backend API for you and hosted it on Heroku.
+A small Twitter clone that will allow the users to post messages to a public stream.
+This is the frontend to a backend API that is hosted it on Heroku.

 Your task is to build a front-end single-page-app to interface with this API.
 You can do this in any framework you like, or in pure Javascript.
 The API documentation is [here](https://github.com/makersacademy/chitter_api_backend).